word-sys/puls/README.md

 - **GPU Monitoring** - NVIDIA GPU support with real-time stats
 - **Global Dashboard** - Live sparkline charts and system overview
 - **Safe Mode** - Low-resource safe mode for system diagnostic
+- **System Logs** - View the system logs of your system to diagnose any problems
+- **GRUB Editing** - Edit your GRUB easily from PULS
+- **System Services** - Add services, remove services, edit services, view services

 ## Installation

 > [!CAUTION]
 > This project is under development.
-There is some minor bug(s) that will be fixed in next updates: CPU Mhz and Temps not showing somehow, sometimes CPU Usage per process shows wrong values, I fixed this issue and tested it too but sometimes it happens, i will go deeper to find out why.
-I remade the hole calculation for this bug which still exists.
+There is some unconfirmed process that will be confirmed and updated in next updates: System service editing are existing and not existing, only reading them are working as which im confirmed, i didnt edited any system services using my tool so its not confirmed so its better to use on normal (without sudo), i will test the system services editing on spare computer, this is same for GRUB editing, viewing is confirmed but editing isnt, USE WITH CAUTION!

 ```bash
 wget -O puls-linux https://github.com/word-sys/puls/releases/latest/download/puls-linux && \